 - Must be a native English speaker.

-- You must be from the USA or Canada.
+- You must be from the USA, the UK, Australia, New Zealand, South Africa or Canada.

 Salary and Hours With Magic Ears